-6 Arrangements for coordinating SEN provision
+6 Arrangements for coordinating SEND provision

-- 6.1 The SENCO within each Academy will hold details of all students identified as having SEND. - 6.2 All staff have access via Sharepoint to: - The Trust's SEND Policy. - A Copy of each Academy's SEND Register, these are updated on a termly basis. - Academy Working Practices Document show process and pathways for SEND pupils within each setting. - Information on individual pupils' special educational needs, including provision mapping and Individual Profiles. - Practical advice, teaching strategies, and information about types of SEND including IDP materials etc. - Updated information on current legislation (policy into practice) and SEND provision.
+- 6.1 The SENCO within each academy will hold details of all pupils identified as having SEND. - 6.2 All staff have access via the setting's Management Information System and/or SharePoint to: - this policy; - a Copy of each academy's SEND Register, these are updated on a termly basis; - academy Working Practices Document show process and pathways for SEND pupils within each setting; - information on individual pupils' special educational needs, including provision mapping and Individual Profiles; - practical advice, teaching strategies, and information about types of SEND; and - updated information on current legislation (policy into practice) and SEND provision.

-6.3 This information is made accessible to all staff, parents/carers and students in the Academy SEN Information Report and in the Family Directory.
-In this way, every staff member, parent and pupil will have complete and up-to-date information regarding SEND provision which will enable us to work towards the best possible outcome for the individual needs of all pupils.
+6.3 Information is made accessible to all staff, parents/carers and pupils in the academy SEN Information Report and in the Family Directory.
+In this way, every staff member, parent/carer and pupil will have complete and up-to-date information regarding SEND provision which will enable us to work towards the best possible outcome for the individual needs of all pupils.